 However, if you cannot provide full sunlight, the full morning sun will do.
 This is true in hot climates where afternoon or partial shade is appreciated.

-In the wintertime, you must bring your Hibiscus indoors or at least move it to a sheltered setting where it will not freeze.
+In the wintertime, you must bring your Hibiscus trees indoors or at least move them to a sheltered setting where they will not freeze.